 Badi

-• Scientist: Nauclea diderichii Merrill.
+• Scientific: Nauclea diderichii Merrill.

-Sarcocephallus trillesii Pierre.
+Sarcocephalus trillesii Pierre.

 Nauclea gilletii Merrill.